gopasspw/gopass/docs/commands/show.md

 TODO: We need to specify the expecations around new lines.

 * When no flag is set the `show` command will display the full content of the secret.
-If the `safecontent` option is set to `false` any secret fields (currently only `Password`) are replaced with a random number of '*' characters (length: 5-10).
-Using the `--unsafe` flag will reveal these fields even if `safecontent` is enabled. `--password` takes precedence of `safecontent=true` as well.
+If the `safecontent` option is set to `true` any secret fields (currently only `Password`) are replaced with a random number of '*' characters (length: 5-10).
+Using the `--unsafe` flag will reveal these fields even if `safecontent` is enabled. `--password` takes precedence of `safecontent=true` as well and displays only the password.
 * The `--clip` flag will copy the value of the `Password` field to the clipboard and doesn't display any part of the secret.
 * The `--alsoclip` option will copy the value of the `Password` field but also display the secret content depending on the `safecontent` setting, i.e. obstructing the `Password` field if `safecontent` is `true` or just displaying it if not.
 * The `--qr` flags operates complementary to other flags.
 It will *additionally* format the value of the `Password` entry as a QR code and display it.
 Other than that it will honor the other options, e.g. `gopass show --qr` will display the QR code *and* the whole secret content below.
 One special case is the `-o` flag, this flag doesn't make a lot of sense in combination, so if both `--qr` and `-o` are given only the QR code will be displayed.